Plan your Arrangements in Four Easy Steps

 While so many of us ask big questions about what happens when we die, we often forget to ask questions that will capture the way we lived and help our friends and family celebrate our life and honor our memory.

 Take time to think about the type of funeral services that you would want to celebrate or otherwise memorialize your life.
 Consider the tone and atmosphere of the services.
 Are they somber?
 Traditional?
 Celebratory?
 Will they reflect your unique interests and personality?
 What will the experience be like for the guests in attendance?
 Answering these questions will help you begin to make the funeral selections that are right for you.

 Once you’ve reflected on and determined your wishes for your final arrangements, actually recording your wishes is the best way to ensure they will be carried out.
 Whether stored on paper or electronically, your recorded wishes will allow your loved ones to act on your behalf.
 And, just as you keep your will and financial documents updated, you should review and update your funeral and cemetery plans if necessary as well.

 If you choose to use the Personal Planning Guide, it’s easy to record your wishes by filling in the pages and answering the questions presented.
 With our online planning tool, your selections and wishes are recorded and stored electronically online.
 You can even save your plan in progress and come back later to add more details.

-After you’ve recorded your funeral and cemetery plans, it’s important to share them with loved ones so they’ll be able to carry out your wishes.
+After you’ve recorded your funeral plans, it’s important to share them with loved ones so they’ll be able to carry out your wishes.

 Keep your funeral plans safe but accessible.
 It’s a common mistake to store them in a safe deposit box.
 At the time of your death, a safe deposit box only in your name may not be accessible to others until the legal matters of your estate have been settled.
 This process may not be resolved until after your final arrangements are carried out.